-Located close to Paseo de la Castellana, and very close to the Santiago Bernabéu football stadium, Pabú has two different areas, combining design and comfort.
+Located close to Paseo de la Castellana, and very close to the Bernabéu football stadium, Pabú has two different areas, combining design and comfort.
 It boasts a cosy area at the entrance for aperitifs, where there is also a reserved area for 14 diners.
 The main hall, which is more spacious and open plan, is divided into a capacity for 30 people, from which the kitchen and the wine cellar can be seen.

 The wine list, which is changed daily, offers an extensive selection of over two hundred wine references and around 40 references from the prestigious AOC Champagne, providing a wide range of options for the most discerning palates.